Educational Studies Department (EDS)

 Curriculum and Assessment for Preschool-Kindergarten

-Students will demonstrate an understanding and effective use of instructional strategies and authentic assessments for children in preschool through kindergarten.
-The course will address early learning from both developmental and content perspectives.
-Students will determine age-appropriate learning opportunities across math, literacy, social studies, science, and the arts in the context of young children's cognitive, motor and social-emotional development.
-Students will experience a variety of curriculum approaches and will evaluate authentic assessment procedures that monitor young children's learning and inform instruction.
+Students demonstrate an understanding and effective use of instructional strategies and authentic assessments for children in preschool through kindergarten.
+The course addresses early learning from both developmental and content perspectives.
+Students determine age-appropriate learning opportunities across math, literacy, social studies, science, and the arts in the context of young children's cognitive, motor and social-emotional development.
+Students experience a variety of curriculum approaches and will evaluate authentic assessment procedures that monitor young children's learning and inform instruction.
 Prerequisite: ECE 415; taken concurrently with ECE 455 and ECE 460; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 ECE 435 Cr.3